QMTesting/qmtesting.github.io/_posts/2025-08-18-know-how-to-run-tests-in-an-azure-pipeline.md

 ## Create an Azure DevOps Organization

 1. Log in to your Azure DevOps Account

-2. Click on the blue Azure DevOps link in the upper left-hand corner.
+3. Click on the blue Azure DevOps link in the upper left-hand corner.

-3. Select the New organization link.
+5. Select the New organization link.

-4. Select Continue on the Get started with Azure DevOps window below
+7. Select Continue on the Get started with Azure DevOps window.

-5. Complete the Organization Name, Country, "Enter the characters you see", and then select the Continue button to create the Organization.
+9. Complete the Organization Name, Country, "Enter the characters you see", and then select the Continue button to create the Organization.

 ## Create a Project Under Your Organization
 Enter your project name, then select the Create project button.